danbev/learning-v8/README.md

   return Utils::ToLocal(obj);
 }
 ```
-The first thing that happens is that the public Isolate pointer is cast to an pointer to the internal
+The first thing that happens is that the public Isolate pointer is cast to an
-Isolate type.
+pointer to the internal `Isolate` type.
-`LOG_API` is a macro in the same sourcd file:
+`LOG_API` is a macro in the same source file (src/api/api.cc):
 ```c++
 #define LOG_API(isolate, class_name, function_name)                           \
   i::RuntimeCallTimerScope _runtime_timer(                                    \